 "Commit thy works unto the Lord, and thy thoughts shall be established."

-On the other side of the scripture are thoughts, and I find this interesting as well.
-We wonder how to purge our thoughts of evil, to stop desiring things that are bad... we think this is why we can't commit.
-The truth is though, that commitment to correct action comes first.
+On the other side of the scripture are thoughts, and I find this interesting as well. we wonder how to purge our thoughts of evil, to stop desiring things that are bad... we think this is why we can't commit.
+The truth is though, that commitment comes first.
 Then the thoughts clear up... then we find that inner peace that we are after... because we've finally made the right choice, and we aren't trying to balance on the fence anymore.

 Commitment is a hard thing sometimes... whenever we commit to one thing we give up other possibilities.
 When we choose to go to lunch at one restaurant, we give up the choices at another restaurant, or the chance to order pizza, or the tuna fish sandwich we might have made for ourselves.
-When we take the analogy beyond food to whatever our chosen obsession is, it seems scarier.
-But until we make that choice about lunch, we are never going to get any food.
+When you take the analogy beyond food to YCO (your chosen obsession), it seems scarier.
+But until we make that choice, we are never going to get any food.
 And until we make that choice, we never have the chance to make the next one, and the next.
 Choices are the way that we progress in life... towards Satan or towards God, and everything we do is going to bring us closer to or further away from our goal.
 Avoiding commitment is avoiding progression... avoiding the relationship entirely.
 We can't become closer to God when we refuse to make any choices regarding him.
-Today... let’s try committing to God.
+Today... let's try committing to something with regard to God.
 See what possibilities it opens up.